 I share here few points that had helped me enjoy my first trip to Ladakh to the fullest.

-Research: When I went to Ladakh back in 2012, believe me or not, I had been reading and reading and reading about it since almost 3 years!
+Research: When I went to Ladakh back in 2012, belive me or not, I had been reading and reading and reading about it since almost 3 years!
 Okay!
 I don’t want to scare you here and no you don’t have to read that much but the point is, you should read as much as you can.
-About travelling to Ladakh, travelogues, travel-tips, whatever.
+About traveling to Ladakh, travelogues, travel-tips, whatever.
 BCMTouring helped me a lot during my trip’s planning phase and is by far the best travel resource repository about travelling to Ladakh.
 Spend as much time as you can in the Ladakh travelogues section.

-Choose the right route: If you have done even a little bit of research about travelling to Ladakh, you must already be knowing that there are two roads that connect Ladakh to the rest of India.
+If you have done even a little bit of research about travelling to Ladakh, you must already be knowing that there are two roads that connect Ladakh to the rest of India.
 One is the Srinagar – Leh highway and the other is the Leh-Manali highway.
 While both these routes are blessed with heavenly vistas and majestic mountains, choosing one of them is one of the most critical things of the trip.
-The Manali-Leh highway is shorter but the ascent in this route is steeper compared to the Srinagar-Leh highway which passes through some of the most beautiful vistas and lively colourful houses that you will ever see.
+The Manali-Leh highway is shorter but the ascent in this route is steeper compared to the Srinagar-Leh highway which passes through some of the most beautiful vistas and lively colorful houses that you will ever see.
 I personally prefer and always suggest people to take the Srinagar-Leh highway.
 Even though a little longer, the height you gain on this route is more gradual thereby giving your body enough time to adjust at lower oxygen levels.
 And hence, lesser chance of being attacked by Acute Mountain Sickness (more on AMS

 soon here All you should know about Acute Mountain Sickness (AMS)).

-Be fit and don’t exert: Once you have reached Ladakh, the most important thing is to make sure you do not exert yourself.
+Once you have reached Ladakh, the most important thing is to make sure you do not exert yourself.
 If you do, your body will not get enough time to acclimatize and it is almost certain that you will be stuck by AMS.
 And be warned, it takes only a few hours for Acute Mountain Sickness (AMS) to turn fatal.
-If attacked severely, the only way out is to rush to lower altitude.
+If attacked severely, the only way out is to rush to a lower altitude.
 So make sure you are fit enough, in other words, your lungs are big enough to suck in as much air as they can, be relaxed in whatever you do, don’t jump, don’t run, take frequent stops, drink lots of water and you will be fine.

-Remaining Connected: Pre-paid phones from outside the state of Jammu and Kashmir do not work in Ladakh.
+Pre-paid phones from outside the state of Jammu and Kashmir do not work in Ladakh.
 If you wish to remain connected, a BSNL post-paid connection is the best way out.
 You will be able to remain connected for the most part.
 Airtel is the next best in terms of coverage.
 Mobile internet services will remain patchy throughout.
-Also worth noting is the fact that at Sarchu on the Leh-Manali highway, where in all probability you will spend one night whether going to or coming back from Manali has no connectivity of any sort.
+Also worth noting is the fact that at Sarchu on the Leh-Manali highway, wherein all probability you will spend one night whether going to or coming back from Manali has no connectivity of any sort.

-Keep enough Cash: Leh has only few ATMs, Kargil has two and rest of the places in Ladakh have none.
+Leh has only few ATMs, Kargil has two and rest of the places in Ladakh have none.
 And, more often than not there’s no ‘link’.
 When it is online, there are long ques.
 So it is advised you always keep enough cash with you.

-Appreciate Nature, Respect Nature: Ladakh is one of those rare places where nature blesses us with its most beautiful colors, with its best of almost everything.
+Ladakh is one of those rare places where nature blesses us with its most beautiful colors, with its best of almost everything.
 You go visit Ladakh then come back and tell me if you have ever seen or been to such a place.
 Ladakh is such a magical land.
 But it will not be like this forever if we don’t value, respect and do our bit to preserve it, for the generations to come.
 Small things go a long way.
 If only every person pledges not to litter at places whose ecology is so fragile, half of the job of keeping the place as pure and beautiful as it is would be done.
 Remember that you are here because the place is unique and beautiful.
 If we don’t care now, we will have no ‘Ladakh’ tomorrow.

 Do your bit!